sensu/sensu-docs/content/sensu-go/5.12/installation/auth.md

 | additional_scopes |   |
 -------------|------
-description  | Scopes to include in the claims, in addition to the default `email`, `openid` and `profile` scopes. _NOTE: only required for certain OIDC providers, such as Okta._ required     | false type         | Array example      | {{< highlight shell >}}"additional_scopes": ["groups", "email", "username"]{{< /highlight >}}
+description  | Scopes to include in the claims, in addition to the default `openid` scope. _NOTE: For most providers you'll want to include `groups`, `email` and `username` in this list._ required     | false type         | Array example      | {{< highlight shell >}}"additional_scopes": ["groups", "email", "username"]{{< /highlight >}}